Call 911 if you need fire or medical assistance.

 - Pass the Washington State Volunteer Firefighter’s physical exam

-After your application has been submitted and you have passed the National Background Check, you will be contact by Town Hall for further instructions.
+After your application has been submitted and you have passed the National Background Check, you will be contacted by Town Hall for further instructions.
 You’ll also have to go through the Recruitment Academy and participate in 24 hours of training each year.

 There is a Probationary Period: